 wider range of fans listening to folk music.
 They have headlined at the Winnipeg Folk Festival and have shared Celtic Spinal Tap.
-Founded by concert bills with the likes of Ade.
-The music of Tempest at its heart, but also includes other "world beat" traditions in its influences.
+Founded by concert bills with the likes of at its heart, but also includes other "world beat" traditions in its influences.